Uatilla/42Porto_MiniRT/README.md

 - You can find the vector that goes from one point to another by subtracting them.
 - for example:
 - *point(3, 2, 1, 1) - point(5, 6, 7, 1) = vector(-2, -4, -6, 0).*
-- notice that the w component cancel each other out, resulting in a vector;
+- notice that the w components cancel each other out, resulting in a vector;

 - Similarly, you can subtract a vector (w of 0) from a point (w of 1) and get another tuple with a w of 1, a point.
 Conceptually, this is just moving backward by the given vector.
 - *point(3, 2, 1, 1) - vector(5, 6, 7, 0) = vector(-2, -4, -6, 0)*

-- Lastly, subtracting two vectors gives us a another vector, representing the change in direction between the two.
+- Lastly, subtracting two vectors gives us another vector, representing the change in direction between the two.
 - *vector(3, 2, 1, 0) - vector(5, 6, 7, 0) = vector(-2, -4, -6, 0).*

 ```c